delath/oracle-assistant/README.md

 ## Features
 - User-based history and memory.
-- Extensive response generation using OpenAI APIs.
+- Response generation using OpenAI APIs.

 ## Installation
 Clone this repository.